tghastly/PYNQ-1/docs/source/getting_started/getting_started_with_pynq.rst

    :scale: 75%
    :align: center

+The example notebooks have been divided into categories

+* base: related to the base overlay for the current board
+* common: examples that are not board specific
+* interface: related to the Digital Interfacing Overlay

 When you open a notebook and make any changes, or execute cells, the notebook document will be modified.
 It is recommended that you "Save a copy" when you open a new notebook.
 If you want to restore the original versions, you can download all the example notebooks from the `PYNQ GitHub page <https://www.github.com/xilinx/pynq>`_ .

 Accessing files on the board